DELVE-DEEP Survey: The Faint Satellite System of NGC 55: Dwarf Satellite Search

 In addition to these LSB selection cuts, we also apply color and magnitude cuts similar to the RGB selection in Section \ref{subsec:resolved search}, though these cuts have a negligible effect on the results of our dwarf search.

 After applying these cuts, we bin the data into 1.5~arcmin$^2$ bins and apply the \texttt{find$\_$peaks} function with the same \texttt{threshold} and \texttt{box$\_$size} parameters as used in the analysis described in Section~\ref{subsec:resolved search}.
-This resulted in a list of 1,535 over-densities, which is significantly more than the 419 over-densities detected by the resolved method, since the LSB search picks up more false detections such as the halos of bright foreground stars and background galaxies.
+This resulted in a list of 1,535 overdensities, which is significantly more than the 419 overdensities detected by the resolved method, since the LSB search picks up more false detections such as the halos of bright foreground stars and background galaxies.
 These detections are then filtered out through visual inspection.

-It is important to note that, since star-galaxy separation is not applied, the resolved search includes all sources that are present in the semi-resolved search.
-One might therefore expect that any over-density detected in the semi-resolved search would also appear in the resolved search.
-This is not the case, however, since the resolved search has a much higher average number of sources per bin, which reduces the relative significance of semi-resolved over-densities, making them less likely to be detected.
+It is important to note that, since star-galaxy separation is not applied, the resolved search includes all sources that are present in the semiresolved search.
+One might therefore expect that any overdensity detected in the semiresolved search would also appear in the resolved search.
+This is not the case, however, since the resolved search has a much higher average number of sources per bin, which reduces the relative significance of semiresolved overdensities, making them less likely to be detected.